platformatic/load-test/README.md

 - 3xx, 4xx, and 5xx responses are logged as errors
 - Connection errors and timeouts are logged with detailed information
 - Default total request timeout is 60 seconds (configurable via `--timeout`)
+- Latency for each request is tracked using `node:perf_hooks` histogram with nanosecond precision
+- After all requests complete, detailed statistics are displayed including percentiles (P50, P75, P90, P99)

 ## Output Example